 Support arms tended to be absent.
 Infantry rarely had mortars, and almost never flame-throwers etc, no matter what their official orders of battle say.
 Heavy artillery struggled to keep up with the pace of movement of the fronts.
 Tanks even more so.

-Some of 1914 was open.
-There were some assaults in the RCW that resembled WWI, so there are situations which cross over, but they were very much not the norm.
+Some of 1914 was open and there were some assaults in the RCW that resembled WWI, so there are situations which cross over, but they were very much not the norm.

 Since, for most of us, the charm of the RCW is that it gets away from the slog against trench lines of WWI, it makes sense to play games that do not replicate what caused that.
 Thus the rules need to emphasise movement and morale over firepower, and assume that most troops are incompetent.